Réka Tóth-Vásárhelyi: Family

-Her father József Tóth-Vásárhelyi is an Architect, her mother Éva Tóth-Vásárhelyi is a History teacher.
-Her brother Máté is an Archaeologist who works in the film industry.
-She got married in 2003, her husband is Szabolcs Sárai, a civil engineer, and businessman.
-Her children are Véda (2005) and Tara Ada (2013).
-Her maternal grandfather was József Tóth-Vásárhelyi, a harmonica artist who played music for the first Hungarian sound films.
+Her father, József Tóth-Vásárhelyi, is an architect, and her mother, Éva Tóth-Vásárhelyi, is a history teacher.
+Her brother, Máté, is an archaeologist who works in the film industry.
+Her maternal grandfather, József Tóth-Vásárhelyi, was a harmonica artist who played music for the first Hungarian sound films.

 Education

-She graduated from Széchenyi István Secondary Grammar School in 1993, and in 2000 she graduated from Eötvös Loránd University, Faculty of Primary and Pre-School Education.
-In 2001 she graduated from Eszterházy Károly Teacher Training College in Eger, Hungary, with a degree in Visual Education.
-Her research focused on the methodology of Japanese art education.
-She also studied ikebana, the art of flower arranging, calligraphy, the art of painting with ink on paper.
-She started sculpting and was then introduced to woodworking by sculptor Jun Tsukawaki.
-From 2004 she studied at the Atelier Interior Design School in Budapest, and from 2007 she attended the postgraduate course at the Moholy-Nagy University of Art and Design (MOME), where she obtained an MA in Art and Textile Design Teacher.
-From 2008 she was a PhD student in Alternative Art Education at the University of Art and Design Linz (Kunstuniversität Linz).
+She graduated from Széchenyi István Secondary Grammar School in 1993 and obtained her degree in Primary and Pre-School Education from Eötvös Loránd University in 2000.
+In 2001, she completed her studies at Eszterházy Károly Teacher Training College in Eger, Hungary, specializing in Visual Education with a research focus on Japanese art methodology.
+She also pursued various art forms such as ikebana, calligraphy, and ink painting.
+She ventured into sculpting and discovered woodworking through sculptor Jun Tsukawaki.
+In 2004, she enrolled at Atelier Interior Design School in Budapest, followed by a postgraduate course at Moholy-Nagy University of Art and Design (MOME) where she earned her MA in Art and Textile Design Education.
+She continued her academic journey as a PhD student in Alternative Art Education at the University of Art and Design Linz (Kunstuniversität Linz) from 2008 onwards.